nccgroup/ncccodenavi/Win.CodeNavi/Win.CodeNavi/ReadMe.txt

 - FEATURE: Version checking

 == BUG FIXES ==
-- BUG FIX: Overselections on lines in notes now dont throw an exception when doing right-click - Richard T
+- BUG FIX: Overs elections on lines in notes now don't throw an exception when doing right-click - Richard T
-- BUG FIX: Sorted out the notes pain so it is such a terrible user exerpience when scroll bars are about
+- BUG FIX: Sorted out the notes pain so it is such a terrible user experience when scroll bars are about
 - BUG FIX: Make clear what the export function needs and why - Dan M

 = TO-DO LIST =